Travel like a local: Your neighbourhood guide to Kalk Bay

 WHERE TO PLAY:

-We were told that there are caves worth exploring in and around the mountains, but there are currently no official guided hikes so it’s best to take someone who knows the area or familiarise yourself with the route.
+There are a number of caves worth exploring in and around the mountains of Kalk Bay, but it’s best to take someone who knows the area or familiarise yourself with the route.
 The best one for the novice hiker or for a group is the one up to the Boomslang cave.
 The start is at the Echo Valley sign on Boyes Drive.
 It’s about 4 km long and will take around two hours.
 The reward is amazing views of False Bay and some cool cave exploring for those who aren’t claustrophobic.
 The cave goes right through the mountain so it’s a great adventure for friends and families!
+Better yet, AWOL Tours also offers guided tours through the Boomslang Caves, ensuring you get the most from the experience.

 There are PLENTY of shopping spots in Kalk Bay.
 This is where you go when you want to find something unique and less ordinary.
 The Kalk Bay Co-op is a space where local designers get to sell their items.
 There is everything from stationery to clothing to jewellery and more.
 The Kalk Bay Quarter (contact: +27 (0)21 788 6312) offers up similar things plus various souvenir items, while Papagayo (contact: +27 (0)21 788 1923) is perfect for those who are looking for the more unique bag, décor items, clothing and more.
 Kalk Bay Modern has plenty of beautiful paintings, photographs, sculptures, décor items and more – most of which are made and done by local artists.
 Also, look out for the various antique and bric-a-brac shops.
 You never know what you will find here!